parsley42/ruby-awstools/README.md

 * $@param - look up complex parameter; this must be created and set by the tool and is only for special cases such as TXT records, where the string value must be split into an array of 255-char substrings.
-* $%record - look up value(s) from the private DNS hosted zone, appending the value of ConfigDomain from the cloud config file; e.g. $%c7image would return an array of values from a lookup of c7image.<ConfigDomain>.
+* $%item:key - look up value(s) from a SimpleDB domain, defaulting to the
+  value of ConfigDB in the cloud config file.

 ### Context Specific Expansion